centreborelli/s2p/README.md

 numbers must be given in the `json` configuration file, as in the `test.json` example file.
 They are ignored if the parameter `'full_img'` is set to `true`.
 In that case the full image will be processed.

-If neither the ROI definition or the `'full_img'` flag are present in the configuration file, then a preview of the reference image must be provided.
-The ROI will be selected interactively on that preview.
-The path of the preview file must be given by the key `'prv'` of the `'images'[0]` dictionary (as in the example).

 #### File paths in json configuration files